 - Concrete is durable—its lifespan is actually two or three times longer than other common building materials.

 - Concrete is great at absorbing and retaining heat, which means it will increase energy efficiency of a building and reduce HVAC expenses.

 - Its reflective properties will decrease air-conditioning costs in the hot summer months.

 - Concrete produces little waste as it can be produced in batches specific to project needs.

 Which Is Safer: Concrete or Wood?

-Last but not least, there's safety.
-Generally speaking, wooden structures are less safe than concrete buildings.
-They are vulnerable to external threats like fire, wind, insects, moisture, and mold—all of which can result in structural damage and safety risks.
+Last but not least, there’s safety.
+In general, wooden structures are not as safe as concrete buildings.
+Wood is vulnerable to external threats like fire, wind, insects, moisture, and mold—all of which can result in structural damage and safety risks.